Joe DeCamillis

-Joe DeCamillis (born June 29, 1965) is an American football coach.
+Joe DeCamillis (born June 29, 1965) is an American football coach who is serving as the associate head coach and special teams coordinator for the South Carolina Gamecocks.
 DeCamillis was formerly the special teams coordinator in the National Football League (NFL) for the Los Angeles Rams for two seasons.
 Before that, he coached for the Chicago Bears, Dallas Cowboys, New York Giants, Atlanta Falcons, and Jacksonville Jaguars.

 Wrestling career

 DeCamillis did not play football in college.
 DeCamillis wrestled for the University of Wyoming where he was an All-American by virtue of finishing 8th at the 1988 NCAA Division I Wrestling Championships.

 Football coaching career

 Early career

 DeCamillis began his NFL career as an administrative assistant to his father-in-law, then Denver Broncos head coach Dan Reeves.
 In 1991, DeCamillis joined the coaching staff as a special teams assistant under Harold Richardson.
 When Reeves became head coach of the New York Giants in 1993, DeCamillis joined his staff as special teams coach.
 He followed Reeves again in 1997, becoming the special teams coach of the Atlanta Falcons.
 He was one of nine assistants retained by Reeves' successor Jim Mora.
 In 2007 he was hired to coach special teams for the Jacksonville Jaguars.